declare-lab/sentence-ordering/README.md

 # STaCK: Sentence Ordering with Temporal Commonsense Knowledge

-This repository contains the pytorch implementations of the paper STaCK: Sentence Ordering with Temporal Commonsense Knowledge at EMNLP 2021.
+This repository contains the pytorch implementation of the paper STaCK: Sentence Ordering with Temporal Commonsense Knowledge appearing at EMNLP 2021.
 <!-- The preprint version can be found [here](). -->

 ![Alt text](stack.png?raw=true "Illustration of STaCK.")